thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/script-calculated-field.md

 ### Output

-The result is returned as a JSON object and processed according to the selected strategy.
+The result is returned as a JSON object and processed according to the selected [strategy](#output-strategy).

 <b><font size="3">Output type</font></b>
 Select how the result should be stored:
 - [Time series](/docs/{{docsPrefix}}user-guide/telemetry/){:target="_blank"}: the function returns a JSON object or array, **with or without a timestamp**, containing the calculated value.
   > To align the result with the latest timestamp of the input arguments telemetry, use `ctx.latestTs` and assign it explicitly to the `ts` field in the returned object.
 - [Attribute](/docs/{{docsPrefix}}user-guide/attributes/){:target="_blank"}: the function returns a JSON object **without timestamp** information containing the computed value.
-  For attributes, also specify the scope: **Server**, **Client**, or **Shared attributes**.
+  Also specify the scope: **Server**, **Client**, or **Shared** attributes.

+<b><font size="4">Save calculated field</font></b>
+To finish adding the calculated field, click **Add**.

 {% assign scriptOutput = '
     ===
-        image: /images/user-guide/calculated-fields/script-output-1-ce.png
+        image: /images/user-guide/calculated-fields/script/script-output-1-ce.png
-        title: Time series: function must return a JSON object or array with or without a timestamp containing the computed value.
+        title: Time series: function must return a JSON object or array with or without a timestamp containing the computed value.<br>To finish adding the calculated field, click **Add**.
     ===
-        image: /images/user-guide/calculated-fields/script-output-2-ce.png
+        image: /images/user-guide/calculated-fields/script/script-output-2-ce.png
-        title: Attribute: function must return a JSON object without timestamp information containing the computed value.
+        title: Attribute: function must return a JSON object without timestamp information containing the computed value.<br>To finish adding the calculated field, click **Add**.
 '
 %}